cole-group/cole-group.github.io/_posts/2022-08-03-qubekitapi.markdown

 molecule.write_parameters("methylisocyanate.xml")
 {% endhighlight %}

+Here, we can see that a virtual site has been added to the nitrogen atom of methylisocyanate:

+![methylisocyanate-vsite](/assets/methylisocyanate-vsite.png)

+Input files may be downloaded from [here](/assets/api-inputs).

 ## How to find out more

 Check out the [QUBEKit docs][qubekitlink] for more info on how to get the most out of QUBEKit.

-To include an image in your post:

-![methylisocyanate-vsite](/assets/methylisocyanate-vsite.png)

-Input files may be downloaded from [here](/assets/api-inputs).